cyberkiko/cyberkiko.github.io/resume.md

 ------

 Lead Software Engineer with experience across a range of web development, product development, and digital marketing skill sets.
 I consistently demonstrate initiative and passion for pursuing excellent product delivery.
 Team-player with a love for challenging projects.
-Primary expertice in the LAMP stack, with focus around developing PHP back-end apps.
+Primary expertise in the LAMP stack, with focus around developing PHP back-end apps.
 Currently I enjoy working with the Laravel Framework, which I've working with for 6 years now.